Counselling Services for Waterloo Region

 (For further information on diagnostic criteria, you can look at this site.)

 For many people these symptoms have existed for years, maybe even decades, making it difficult to connect it to a trauma that happened long ago.
-Judith Lewis Herman, an author on trauma, describes it in the following way: "After a traumatic experience, the human system of self-preservation seems to go onto permanent alert, as if the danger might return at any moment."
+Judith Lewis Herman describes it in the following way: "After a traumatic experience, the human system of self-preservation seems to go onto permanent alert, as if the danger might return at any moment."

 To undergo trauma therapy is a big step and it requires a strong and safe relationship with your therapist.
-If you would like to see if we could work on your trauma together, please feel free to set up an appointment or free 30-minute consultation with one of our therapists.
+If you would like to see if we could work on your trauma together, please feel free to set up an appointment or free 30-minute consultation.